hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 certificate will automatically be stored for as long as your agent lives.

-If you want to use apps that use ``ssh`` in the background (NX, FileZilla), you should also first inject an mfa certificate in your agent before trying to connect.
+If you want to use apps that use ``ssh`` in the background (NX, FileZilla), you should also first inject an certificate in your agent before trying to connect.
 This can be done via a direct ssh to the firewall page with agentforwarding enabled::

     ssh -A vsc12345@firewall.vscentrum.be